-This is also a good time to get feedback from them about their talents, and what they think they can bring to the team.
-Not only will this give you an idea of the roles you want to assign, it will give insights into what motivates your team.
+This is also a good time to get feedback from them about their talents and what they think they can bring to the team.
+Not only will this give you an idea of the roles you want to assign, but it will also give insights into what motivates your team.
 That knowledge is extraordinarily valuable.

 Get Feedback From Previous Team Members and Colleagues

 You’ve found out about the talents, experiences, and motivations of your team members, but in order to create a leadership strategy that truly works, you have to take an honest look at yourself.